shps951023/Trace-Dapper.NET-Source-Code/README.md

 IL_000C:  ret
 ```

 \3.
-Use DynamicMethod + Emit to establish a dynamic method
+Use DynamicMethod + Emit to create a dynamic method

 ```C#
 void Main()